dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

   coroutines consumer).
 * [x] DONE Reconsider "uneven" load test.
 Do I need yet another consumer which is async but only on partition?
 I think so.
 I need a way to make a case for the key-based processing.
-   * DONE Create a "record-at-a-time" consumer. (now renamed "sequential-consumer")
+   * DONE Create a "record-at-a-time" consumer. (now renamed "sequential")
    * DONE Create a "parallel-within-same-poll"
    * DONE Create a basic async consumer.
 Thread pool?
 I'll allow the existing virtual thread consumer to showcase virtual threads.
      I think it's good to jump to async on partition before escalating to async on partition-key.